webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 ![NAT mapping](../images/03-nat-mapping.png "NAT mapping")

 To make this communication happen you establish a NAT Mapping.
-Agent 1 uses port 7000 to established a WebRTC connection with Agent 2.
+Agent 1 uses port 7000 to establish a WebRTC connection with Agent 2.
 This creates a binding of `192.168.0.1:7000` to `5.0.0.1:7000`.
 This then allows Agent 2 to reach Agent 1 by sending packets to `5.0.0.1:7000`.
-Creating a NAT mapping like in this example is like an automated version of doing port forwardinging in your router.
+Creating a NAT mapping like in this example is like an automated version of doing port forwarding in your router.

 The downside to NAT Mapping is that there isn't a single form of mapping (e.g. static port forwarding) and the behavior is inconsistent between networks.
 ISPs and hardware manufacturers may do it in different ways.
 In some cases, network administrators may even disable it.